 Why cottage cheese, biochemically.

-Cottage cheese is roughly 80% casein protein — the slow-digesting milk protein that supports muscle-protein synthesis over 4–6 hours, versus whey's 1–2 hours.
+Cottage cheese is roughly 80% casein protein.
+The slow-digesting milk protein that supports muscle-protein synthesis over 4 to 6 hours, versus whey's 1 to 2 hours.
 That makes it ideal as:

 - A pre-bed snack for patients trying to preserve muscle during weight loss